abdulMuhit/NodeJSChat/README.md

 # Peerchat Written on Phoenix in Elixir

+To install on Elixir and Phoenix on Ubuntu

+1. Add Erlang Solutions repo: wget https://packages.erlang-solutions.com/erlang-solutions_1.0_all.deb && sudo dpkg -i erlang-solutions_1.0_all.debRun: sudo apt-get update
+2. Install the Erlang/OTP platform and all of its applications: sudo apt-get install esl-erlang
+3. Install Elixir: sudo apt-get install elixir
+4. If you receive the error ‘the task phoenix.server could not be found the first time you attempt mix phoenix.server, run the archive. mix archive.install https://github.com/phoenixframework/archives/raw/master/phoenix_new.ez

 To start your Phoenix app:

   * You might need to use sudo for some commands.